 The California Harbors and Navigation Code Section 678.11(b) contains the following phase-in schedule based on operator age:

-Yes, the California Boater Card will be required for everyone wishing to operate a motorized vessel on California waters (except those listed in the exemptions).
+Yes, the California Boater Card will be required for everyone wishing to operate a motorized vessel, including jet skis and PWC, on California waters (except those listed in the exemptions).

 The California Boater Card is often called a “boating license”.
 There are currently no boating license requirements for the State of California, however, the California Boater Card will be mandatory for boating from January 1, 2018.
 Unlike a license, the Boater Card does not expire and does not need to be renewed.